pilibaba/pilipay/README.md

 API Reference
 =============
-The HTTP API reference: <http://api.pilibaba.com/doc/pilipay-http-api-reference.html>.
+Firstly please take a quick look at the [HTTP API reference](http://api.pilibaba.com/doc/pilipay-http-api-reference.html) to get familiar with the basic bussiness logics.

-As how to use in PHP, it's simple:
+As how to use in PHP, it's pretty simple:

 Submit an order
 ---------------